 This property was purchased in September 2015 via an estate agent.
 The property was in poor condition and we were able to secure it as we were able to move quickly.
 This worked for the vendor.
 The property had two extensions so offered more space than the typical 3 bed terrace on the street.
 As such, by carefully redesigning the space and moving the kitchen into the centre of the house we were able to create a 5 bed licensed HMO.

 This property was purchased just before the stamp duty increase.
 At this time, properties were achieving a huge amount of interest and often shooting far above the asking price.
 For some reason this little gem seemed to go unnoticed.
 The refurbishment of this house was funded by a Kent County Council Empty Home Loan (NUE Scheme) https://www.no-use-empty.org.uk.
 The refurbishment included replacement ceilings throughout, removal of chimney breasts, moving both supporting and non-supporting walls, new kitchen, new shower room and the addition of an en suite bathroom as well as redecoration throughout.

 Rental Income PA: £25,800

 This was a disused and very much unloved mixed-use property which was set over three floors - shop to the ground floor and duplex apartment to the first and second floors.
 The layout of this property worked perfectly for HMO conversion.
-We initially converted this property into a 3 bed house (C3) via Prior Approval, we were then able to use PD to change the use to C4 (Small HMO) 7 Bedrooms and 5 bathrooms.
-We are expecting to hear any day now whether our recent planning application to convert the property into Sui Generis (8 Person HMO) has been successful.
-Sui Generis licence granted latter part of 2018!
+We initially converted this property into a 3 bed house (C3) via Prior Approval, we were then able to use PD to change the use to C4 (Small HMO).
+Sui Generis was granted through planning in early 2018 for 7 Bedrooms and 5 bathrooms large 8 person HMO.

 Purchase Price: £130,000